torres-alexis/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 **Parameter Definitions:**

-- `--accession GLDS-###` – GLDS accession ID (replace ### with the GLDS number being processed), used to retrieve the urls for the ISA archive and raw reads hosted on the GeneLab Repository
+- `--accession OSD-###` – OSD study ID (replace ### with the OSD number being processed), used to retrieve the urls for the ISA archive and raw reads hosted on the GeneLab Repository
 - `--config-type` – Instructs the script to extract the metadata required for `bulkRNAseq` processing from the ISA archive
 - `--config-version` – Specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
-- `--isa-archive` – Specifies the *ISA.zip file for the respective GLDS dataset, downloaded in the `dpt-get-isa-archive` command
+- `--isa-archive` – Specifies the *ISA.zip file for the respective OSD study, downloaded in the `dpt-get-isa-archive` command

 **Input Data:**

-- No input data required but the GLDS accession ID needs to be indicated, which is used to download the respective ISA archive
+- No input data required but the OSD study ID needs to be indicated, which is used to download the respective ISA archive

 **Output Data:**

-- *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective GLDS dataset, used to define sample groups - the *ISA.zip file is located in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) under 'Study Files' -> 'metadata')
+- *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective OSD study and associated dataset, used to define sample groups - the *ISA.zip file is located in the [OSDR repository](https://osdr.nasa.gov/bio/repo/data/studies) under 'Files' -> 'OSD-###'-> 'Study Metadata Files')

-- **{GLDS-Accession-ID}_bulkRNASeq_v{version}_runsheet.csv** (table containing metadata required for processing, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)
+- **{OSD-Accession-ID}_bulkRNASeq_v{version}_runsheet.csv** (table containing metadata required for processing, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)

 <br>